Skip to content

 Storage

-Block storage served by Cinder and object storage served by Swift:
+Block storage served by Cinder and S3-compatible Object Storage.

 type raw capacity usable capacity